modulytic/ws-daemon/README.md

 ## Running

 Once your environment is configured, just run `npm start` to start the daemon.
 To run it in the background, run `npm start &`.

+## Docker

+If ws-daemon is running inside Docker, it will instead listen locally on port 9007.

+Scripts should be placed in `/usr/src/app/scripts` using volumes.
+Your config file should be put in `/usr/src/app/config.json`.
+Also, any commands you need to run so that your scripts can run (installing dependencies, interpreters, etc.) should be put in `/usr/src/app/setup.sh`.